 Local Knowledge

-We regularly defend DUI cases in Troy, IL and throughout Southern Illinois.
-We understand how DUI laws are applied in the local courts and how to tailor our defense strategies to each county’s procedures.
+We handle DUI cases in Troy, IL and throughout Southern Illinois.
+We understand how DUI cases are handled locally and how to customize our defense for each county’s court process.

 Flexible Payment Options